monika-stempniak/js-console-apps/README.md

 ### poker

-The program is showing random poker hand
+The program is showing random poker hand.

 ```node
 node deal.js
 ```

-# weighing scale
+### weighing scale

 There are 8 basketballs and 1 scale.
 7 of them weigh the same.
 1 of them has a different weight, (it's heavier or lighter).
 How do you find the odd ball with 2 weighs?
+The program is showing the way.

 Enter in console: